Discover how adding these 12 little words to your freelance contract can help you get paid on time — every time. Even if the project stalls.

 All you need now are some clients to pay you.

-Claim your free copy of 30-Second Referrals now.
-Inside this free PDF, I’ll show you how you can use this short conversation to get two referrals from every client you sign — like clockwork — and bring in more high-paying jobs than you can handle.
-I’ll even show you exactly what to say during this conversation with the word-for-word script on page 13.
+With this free PDF, you’ll discover how to use a simple, 30-second conversation to get two referrals from every single client you sign.
+(I’ll even show you exactly what to say during this conversation with my word-for-word script on page 13.)

 But there is a small catch…